10/05/2018 03:19 PM

-These bus trips carry around 10,000 seafarers per year but the Mission doesn’t have the thousands of dollars needed to save precious time by taking the Sydney toll roads.
+These bus trips carry around 10,000 seafarers per year but Mission to Seafarers doesn’t have the thousands of dollars needed to take the Sydney toll roads and save precious time.

-Recently, Port Authority’s Sydney marine pilots showed their support by each dontating $1 a day to help cover the costs of Missions annual road toll fee.
+Recently, Port Authority's Sydney marine pilots showed their support by each donating $1 a day to help cover the costs of Mission to Seafarers' annual road toll fee.

 Image: Many seafarers who visit Port Botany have been at sea for months at a time.

 Mission to Seafarers works to improve their wellbeing

 To thank them for their gesture, Sister Mary Leahy OAM, the port chaplain for Sydney and regional coordinator for the Apostleship of the Sea (Stella Maris), visited the marine pilots to talk about the hardships many seafarers can face: from a lack of food and undrinkable water, to being bullied and experiencing loneliness and isolation.

 But with the assistance of organisations like Mission to Seafarers and the support of people like Port Authority’s marine pilots, the mission is simple: to have seafarers depart Sydney in a healthier state of mind, body and spirit than when they arrived.